Becoming Immutable: How Ethereum is Made: Dataset Description and summary statistics

-Note that all prices here are quoted in ETH.
-In some cases, such as trades involving stablecoins (e.g., USDC or USDT), we may prefer to express prices in terms of the other token.
-This simply requires inverting the expressions above.
+All prices are expressed in ETH.
+In some cases, such as trades involving stablecoins, it is more convenient to express prices in units of the other token; this simply requires inverting the expressions above.
+Finally, we assign to each observation of $p_{\text{implied}}$ the timestamp of the block containing the swap transaction that represents the DEX leg of the trade.

-Figure~\ref{fig:mog-eth-swaps} presents the results of our analysis for MOG/WETH swaps on the Uniswap V3 pool, and Figure~\ref {fig:usdt-eth-swaps} replicates the analysis for swaps on the USDT/WETH and USDC/WETH Uniswap V3 pools.
-The first observation is that, despite the fact that the amount swapped is similar on the three markets, the fee paid by the bots for swapping on the MOG/WETH pool is orders of magnitude larger than that paid for swapping in the other two pools.
-The MOG/WETH arbitrage opportunity is therefore much more valuable than the other two and drives the value of winning this specific auction cycle.
-Focusing on the MOG/WETH swaps, we note that Titan-bot maintains a constant trade volume throughout the auction cycle, but its fees increase.
-We interpret this as evidence that the risk associated with the arbitrage opportunity decreases as the auction progresses, thereby increasing its expected profit.
-Rsync-bot instead increases both the volume traded on the DEX and its fees as the auction cycle progresses.
+Figure~\ref{fig:mog-eth-swaps} presents the results of our analysis for MOG/WETH swaps on the Uniswap V3 pool, and Figure~\ref {fig:usdt-eth-swaps} presents the corresponding analysis for swaps on the USDT/WETH and USDC/WETH Uniswap V3 pools.
+A first observation is that, although traded volumes are similar across the three pools, the fees paid by the bots for swaps on the MOG/WETH pool are orders of magnitude larger than those paid on the other two pools.
+The MOG/WETH arbitrage opportunity is therefore far more valuable and appears to be the main source of value in this auction cycle.
+Focusing on MOG/WETH swaps, we find that Titan-bot keeps its trade volume roughly constant throughout the auction cycle while increasing its fees.
+This pattern is consistent with the risk associated with the arbitrage opportunity declining over the course of the cycle, thereby increasing expected profits.
+By contrast, Rsync-bot increases both traded volume on the DEX and fees as the auction cycle progresses.